'Provocative' China pressures Taiwan with fighters, fake news amid virus outbreak

 In the last month, Taiwan has reported three nearby Chinese air force drills, and in two cases Taiwanese fighter jets scrambled to intercept them.

-Two sources familiar with the situation told Reuters that in one instance, a Chinese fighter's radar locked onto one of the Taiwanese aircraft.
+Two sources familiar with the situation told Reuters that in one instance, a Chinese fighter's radar locked onto one of the Taiwan aircraft.
 In combat, that is a precursor to a missile launch.

 "This was a very provocative action by China," said one of the sources, both of whom spoke on condition of anonymity because of the sensitivity of the matter.